tdavidcl/ndspmhd-examples/HYDRO/test4-1Drarefaction/README-rarefaction.txt

 Run the code using ./1DSPMHD einfeldt.in
 Or with output to a file: ./1DSPMHD einfeldt.in >& einfeldt.out &

-Plot the results using "nsplash einfeldt_0*.dat"
+Plot the results using "splash einfeldt_0*.dat"

 For these shock tube-type problems the file sshk.shk sets the left and right states of the Riemann problem, so edit this file to change the problem.